Support PDF,DOC,DOCX,TXT,XLS,WPD,HTM,HTML fils up to 5MB

 Our Firm OverviewBAXTER, BAKER, SIDLE, CONN & JONES, P.A. was founded on January 1, 1998 in Baltimore, Maryland .
 Since then we have nearly doubled in size.
 We represent a variety of businesses and institutions, large and small, public and private, including hospitals, schools, local governments, and a number of private commercial enterprises.
 We also represent numerous individuals.
 We pride ourselves on our ability to serve the needs of our varied client base by employing cost-saving technol...

-Since the year 2000, BCG Attorney Search has placed thousands of attorneys and started and led various businesses that are at the top of their field in servicing attorneys.
-These businesses include the largest and most popular legal job site in the world, LawCrossing; the largest student loan com...
+Since the year 2000, the founder of BCG Attorney Search, Harrison Barnes, and his expert legal recruiters have placed thousands of attorneys and are at the top of their field in servicing attorneys.
+These businesses include the largest and most popular legal job site in the world, LawCrossing; the l...